What to Expect

 Prior to treatment, you’ll meet with your radiation oncologist and nurse to discuss your treatment plan.
 You’ll also meet other members of your care team at SCCA Proton Therapy, A ProCure Center, who will work with you throughout your entire course of treatment—and remain involved during follow-up care.
 We urge you to use this time to get answers to any remaining questions you may have about proton therapy.

-Before treatment begins, you’ll also be asked to come to the SCCA Proton Therapy, A ProCure Center for a computed tomography simulation (CT) scan.
+Before treatment begins, you’ll also be asked to come to SCCA Proton Therapy, A ProCure Center, located on UW Medicine's Northwest Hospital & Medical Center campus, for a computed tomography simulation (CT) scan.
 This imaging will be used by your medical team to precisely map out your tumor and customize your treatment plan.
 As part of the planning process, the simulation team may create a customized immobilization device designed to hold the treatment area still during treatment.

 Your radiation oncologist will determine the length of treatment and exact dosage appropriate for your specific needs.
 Once your personal treatment plan is completed, you’ll be contacted by a radiation therapist on your care team to schedule your appointments for proton therapy.
 Most patients are scheduled to receive therapy five days a week, excluding weekends and holidays, for a period of four to eight weeks.